 What form should be filed to amend a return?
-For tax years beginning prior to January 1, 2019, a taxpayer should file Form IT-20X (R15 / 12-18) to amend a previously filed corporate income tax return.
-This form is available at www.in.gov/dor/6525. httm.
+For tax years beginning prior to January 1, 2019, a taxpayer should file Form IT-20X to amend a previously filed corporate income tax return.
+This form is available at www.in.gov/dor/tax-forms/indiana-state-prior-year-tax-forms/2019-corporatepartnership-income-tax-forms/.
 Taxpayers should follow the instructions included with Form IT-20X.